Church of Tuvalu: History

+The Church currently publishes a bulletin in the Tuvaluan and English languages.

 Beliefs

-The Church is Calvinist in doctrine and congregational in organisation.
-There is an ordination for women which occurred on July 16th 2022 with the first two women, Rev Oliula Kalahati and Rev. Sulufaiga Uota (EKT Head Office, 2022).
+As the church is an offshoot of the London Missionary Society, it is Calvinist in doctrine and congregational in organisation.
+There is an ordination for women which occurred on July 16, 2022, with the first two women, Rev Oliula Kalahati and Rev. Sulufaiga Uota (EKT Head Office, 2022).
 The Apostles' Creed and the Nicene Creed are generally accepted.
 Being the de facto state church, the Church of Tuvalu dominates most aspects of social, cultural and political life in the country.

 Fetuvalu Secondary School

 The Church operates Fetuvalu Secondary School, a day school which is located on Funafuti.

 Relations

 The Church is a member of the World Association for Christian Communication, the Boys' Brigade International Fellowship, the World Communion of Reformed Churches, Council for World Mission, the World Council of Churches, and the Pacific Conference of Churches.
 It also has ties with the Methodist Church in Fiji, the Congregational Christian Church in Samoa, the Kiribati Uniting Church, the Uniting Church in Australia, and the Methodist and Presbyterian churches in New Zealand.